AdaCore/spark2014/docs/ug/gnatprove.rst

 Contracts are particularly useful to specify the behavior of imported subprograms, which cannot be analyzed by |GNATprove|.
-It is compulsory to specify in a data flow contract the global variables these imported subprograms may read and/or write, otherwise |GNATprove| assumes a default data flow contract of ``null`` (no global variable read or written).
+It is compulsory to specify in data dependencies the global variables these imported subprograms may read and/or write, otherwise |GNATprove| assumes ``null`` data dependencies (no global variable read or written).

-For example, unit ``Gen_Imported_Global`` is a modified version of the ``Gen_Abstract_Global`` unit seen previously in :ref:`Generation of Data and Information Flow Contracts`, where procedure ``Get_Global`` is imported from C:
+For example, unit ``Gen_Imported_Global`` is a modified version of the ``Gen_Abstract_Global`` unit seen previously in :ref:`Generation of Dependency Contracts`, where procedure ``Get_Global`` is imported from C:

 .. literalinclude:: gnatprove_by_example/examples/gen_imported_global.ads
    :language: ada
    :linenos:

-Note that we added a data flow contract to procedure ``Set_Global``, which can be used to analyze its callers.
-We did not add an information flow contract, as it is the same as the auto completed contract (see :ref:`Auto Completion for Incomplete Contracts`).
+Note that we added data dependencies to procedure ``Set_Global``, which can be used to analyze its callers.
+We did not add flow dependencies, as they are the same as the auto completed ones (see :ref:`Auto Completion for Incomplete Contracts`).

 .. literalinclude:: gnatprove_by_example/examples/gen_imported_global.adb